-It will work with a standard VGA monitor and PC compatible keyboard and because the Maximite has its own built in SD memory card and BASIC language you need nothing more to start writing and running BASIC programs.
+The Colour Maximite is a small and versatile single chip computer running a full featured BASIC interpreter with 128K of working memory and eight colours on a VGA monitor.
+It works with a standard PC keyboard and because the Maximite has its own built in SD memory card and BASIC language you need nothing more to start writing and running BASIC programs.

-The Maximite also has also 20 input/output lines which can be independently configured as analog inputs, digital inputs or digital outputs.
+It also has 40 input/output lines including an Arduino compatible connector.
+These I/Os can be independently configured as analog inputs, digital inputs or digital outputs.
 You can measure voltage, frequencies, detect switch closure, etc and respond by turning on lights, closing relays, etc - all under control of your BASIC program.

 This exhibit has a reference ID of CH32374.
 Please quote this reference ID in any communication with the Centre for Computing History.